-Dr. Powell was project director, in the summer of 2014, of "On Hallowed Ground: Gettysburg in History & Memory," part of the National Endowment for the Humanities' Landmarks of American History & Culture program, and he has written for the (Harrisburg) Patriot-News, the Washington Post, the Philadelphia Inquirer, and others.
-He writes a regular column for Education Week as "The K-12 Contrarian."
+Dr. Powell was project director, in the summer of 2014, of "On Hallowed Ground: Gettysburg in History & Memory," part of the National Endowment for the Humanities' Landmarks of American History & Culture program, and his writing has appeared in the (Harrisburg) Patriot-News, the Washington Post, and the Philadelphia Inquirer and he writes for Education Week as "The K-12 Contrarian."

 Scholarship & Publications